BMWeinstein7/project-1/README.md

 - Each user will have the ability to click a button to flip their top card over and display the card
 - The game will then test for who has the higher card value.
 - The player with the higher card will receive both of those cards
-- Player 1 and Player 2 continue to click the flip card button until one player is left with all of the cards, thus making him/her the winner.
+- Player 1 and Player 2 continue to click the flip card button until one player is left with all of the cards, thus making him/her the winner. // KeyStroke for each player will flip their top card.
 - The game will end when one of the two players is left without any cards.
 The player with the cards is the winner.

 **Goals**: